 Slot Document Text System Answers Assessment

 PER: Siblings His sister Emily Emily Correct

-• (no other mention of Emily in document) -
+(no other mention of Emily in document) -

 PER: Siblings Emily Smith, his adopted Emily Inexact

-Ŭ sister, was quick to support 2 ("Emily Smith"
+sister, was quick to support ("Emily Smith"

 him.
-Emily has run a

-foundation for would be the
+Emily has run a foundation for would be the

-correct filler)
+Touridation for correct filler)

 ORG: Founder Microsoft Founder Bill Gates Microsoft Founder Inexact

 is one of the world's most Bill Gates ("Bill Gates"

 famous billionaires.
-Gates

-started his empire... would be the
+Gates would be the

+started his empire correct filler)

+PER: Member Blanton was a first-round pick Oakland Inexact

+of for the A's in the 2002 entry Janara ("A's" would be

+01 draft.
+Oakland received the '

-correct filler)
+pick from the New York Yankees the correct filler)

+as compensation for the loss

+of Jason Giambi